nwtnni/facebook-message-scraper/readme.md

 and count old messages and conversations (without having to deal with Messenger lag).
 Also supports writing conversations to text file.

+### Download

+[If you're unfamiliar with git or Github, a direct download is available from DropBox at this link](https://www.dropbox.com/s/mttd8ryh7wjji8m/facebook-message-scraper.jar?dl=0).

+Otherwise, you can clone the repo: the .jar file is located in the build/libs directory, or you if you have Gradle installed, you can call `gradle jar` to build it yourself.

 ### Setup

 In order for this program to work, you'll need two things: